A classic tuna salad recipe is an easy lunch and can be made ahead of time for meals throughout the week.

 If it doesn’t get eaten up first because it really IS that good, tuna fish salad will keep in the fridge for a few days.
 Because it has fish and mayonnaise in it, be careful to not leave it out on the counter for too long.

-Make that tuna fish sandwich and put the tuna salad back in the fridge in an airtight container to keep it as fresh as possible!
-The best tuna salad is fresh and safe to eat!
+Make a tuna fish sandwich and put the tuna salad back in the fridge in an airtight container to keep it as fresh as possible!

-- 12 oz white flaked tuna in water drained
+- 12 ounces white flaked tuna in water, drained

 - 1 stalk celery finely diced

 - 1 green onion sliced